jeffreykegler/hoonlint/misc/whitespace.md

 `Offset(r)` is the sum of `PerRuneOff(S[i])`
 for all `i` such that `0 <= i <= n`.

-# Appendix: Reanchoring futures
+# Appendix: Currying futures

-The reanchoring in this document is based, first on the examples, and second, on the `arvo/` corpus.
+The curried backdenting in this document is based, first on the examples, and second, on the `arvo/` corpus.
-The approach is conservative -- reanchoring is only in this standard if it is exemplified in the `arvo/` corpus or the examples.
+The approach is conservative -- currying is only in this standard if it is exemplified in the `arvo/` corpus or the examples.
-Reanchorings which cause inconsistences with the `arvo/` corpus are accepted as part of this standard, if it seems reasonable to consider the exceptions to be aberrations.
+Curryings which cause inconsistences with the `arvo/` corpus are accepted as part of this standard, if it seems reasonable to consider the exceptions to be aberrations.
 But no inconsistencies with the examples are accepted as part of this standard.

 In future,
-it may be best to revise this document to treat more reanchorings as standard than currently.
+it may be best to revise this document to treat more curryings as standard than currently.

-The `arvo/` corpus suggests that BARCEN reanchoring at TISGAR should be considered standard, but accepting BARCEN-to-TISGAR reanchoring as standard would make the tic-tac-toe example non-standard.
+The `arvo/` corpus suggests that BARCEN currying with TISGAR should be considered standard, but accepting BARCEN-to-TISGAR currying as standard would make the tic-tac-toe example non-standard.

 On the other hand, lines 1323-1326 from `sys/vane/ames.hoon`